assaff/msc-thesis/source/results.rst

 In other words, we use these features as a *chemical fingerprint* of residues involved in PePIs.

-By defining a peptide binding site by the receptor residues in proximity to the peptide in the bound complex, one would be able to locate it by identifying surface residues that have high capacity to take part in these interactions.
+By defining a peptide binding site as a set of receptor residues that take part in interaction with the peptide in the bound complex, one would be able to locate it by identifying surface residues that have high capacity to take part in these interactions.
 In this section we consider classification performance at the residue level, i.e. each solvent-accessible residue in the protein is classified as binder or non-binder with some level of confidence.

+Our goal is to identify these residues in the receptor structure (whether bound or unbound), using these intrinsic properties, but without any knowledge of the peptide or where it binds.

 .. comment
     These residues can be characterized by their capacity to take part in the chemical processes described above.